 Rights of the data subject

-Although you use my services as a Data Controller, by hiring me to provide this service, you also have rights as a data subject.
+Although you use my services as a Data Controller, by using the service you also have rights as a data subject (regarding these, WAP is placed as Data Controller).
 As such, you are entitled to require the exercise of the following rights:

 This right allows you to know if your data is being processed or not.
 When they are being processed, you can inquire about the purpose of the processing, categories of the data being processed, who is accessing your data and what is the conservation deadline.